 Gravy drenched stuffing, buttery sweet potato casserole, and pies as far as the eye can see.
 While I do not suggest depriving yourself of your favorite Thanksgiving treats, cutting back, and making healthy decisions can go a long way to a healthier, happier holiday.
 On average Americans consume 4,500 calories during this one meal alone (that’s the number of calories you need in two days!).
 So here is the ultimate Thanksgiving survival guide for enjoying your family dinner minus the food coma.

 Don’t Skip Breakfast

-Instead of saving up for Thanksgiving dinner eat a healthy breakfast and snack throughout the day.
-Individuals usually eat more when they are hungry, and it can cause overeating.
+Instead of saving up for Thanksgiving dinner, eat a healthy breakfast and snack throughout the day.
+We usually eat more when they are hungry and it can cause overeating.